 - a.
 Implements procedures to orient new Board directors, to educate all directors on the business and governance affairs of USAA, and to evaluate Board performance; - b.
-Selects, compensates, and evaluates the Chief Executive Officer and plans for management succession; - c.
+Selects, compensates, evaluates and has the ability to terminate the Chief Executive Officer and plans for management succession; - c.
 Reviews and approves USAA's strategic plan and the annual operating plans, budget, business plans, and corporate performance; - d.
 Sets policy and provides guidance and strategic direction to management on significant issues facing USAA; - e.
 Reviews and approves significant corporate actions; - f.
 Oversees the financial reporting process, communications with stakeholders, and USAA's legal and regulatory compliance program; - g.
 Oversees effective corporate governance; - h.
-Approves capital structure, financial strategies, borrowing commitments, and long-range financial planning; - i.
-Reviews and approves financial statements, annual reports, audit and control policies, and, upon the recommendation of the Audit Committee, selects independent auditors; - j.
-Monitors to determine whether USAA's assets are being properly protected;
+Approves capital structure, financial strategies, borrowing commitments, and long-range financial planning;

-- k.
+- Reviews and approves financial statements, annual reports, audit and control policies, and, upon the recommendation of the Audit Committee, selects independent auditors; - j.
+Monitors to determine whether USAA's assets are being properly protected; - k.
 Monitors USAA's compliance with laws and regulations and the performance of its broader responsibilities; - 1.
 Ensures that the Board and management are properly structured and prepared to act in case of an unforeseen corporate crisis; - m.
 Develops a review process for conflict of interest forms and timelines for the Ethics Committee to follow.

 Each director of the Board of Directors must be a citizen of the United States and eighteen years of age or older.
+Each director of the Board of Directors will be required to complete and maintain a USCSS training and current USAA background screening for the duration of their service on the Board.
 A director need not be a resident of Colorado.